skhoroshavin/MicroHAL/readme.txt

 	src         - Main source tree
-		core    - Generic utilities and build scripts drivers - Device drivers, used indirectly through hal.h by any part of project demo        - Demo project
+		core    - Generic utilities and build scripts system  - Operating system, depends on core and hal.h, used by any part of project except core drivers - Device drivers, used indirectly through hal.h by any part of project demo        - Demo project
 		arduino - Arduino HAL for demo project